8 Web-Based Analysis with ReliaShiny

 Life Data Analysis Module

-The LDA module fits Weibull models and generates probability plots.
+The LDA module fits Weibull models and generates probability and contour plots.
+The app includes a preloaded Time-to-Failure dataset so you can explore the workflow immediately without uploading data.

 ReliaShiny Life Data Analysis module with a Weibull probability plot in the main panel and parameter estimates in the sidebar.